-Akilah Bond '09 earned All-America honors in the triple jump as she finished seventh at the 2007 and 2009 NCAA Division III Indoor Championships under Tine's guidance.
+Akilah Bond '09 earned a pair of All-America honors in the triple jump as she finished seventh at the 2007 and 2009 NCAA Division III Indoor Championships under Tine's guidance.
 Bond qualified for the indoor and outdoor NCAA meets in the triple jump in 2008.

-Tine coached James Russell '09 to four NESCAC outdoor pole vault titles at the conference championships.
-Muriel Schwinn '13 was all-NESCAC for the outdoor long jump in 2010 and made the 2012 New York State Collegiate Track Conference (NYSCTC) all-conference indoor team for the long jump.
+Tine coached James Russell '09 to four NESCAC pole vault titles at the conference championships.
+Muriel Schwinn '13 was all-NESCAC for the long jump in 2010 and made the 2012 NYSCTC all-conference indoor team for the long jump.

 Tine has more than 20 years of collegiate and high school coaching experience.
-He is an accredited USA Track and Field Level I coach and serves as the New York State coach for the USATF Olympic Pole Vault Development Committee.
+He is an accredited USA Track & Field Level I coach and serves as the New York State coach for the USATF Olympic Pole Vault Development Committee.

 Josh Orndorff '11 finished first in the shot put at the 2010 Liberty League Indoor Championships under Tyksinski's guidance.
-Orndorff earned all-league honors for the shot in 2010 and the weight throw in 2011, and made the 2010 New York State Collegiate Track Conference (NYSCTC) All-Conference indoor team for the shot put.
+Orndorff earned all-league honors for the shot in 2010 and the weight throw in 2011, and he made the 2010 NYSCTC all-conference indoor team for the shot put.

 Tyksinski was a four-year letter winner in indoor and outdoor track & field at the University of Rochester.
 He was a volunteer throws coach at Clinton High School during the 2007-08 indoor and outdoor seasons.